-These consolidated financial statements have been prepared in accordance with the accounting and reporting standards applicable in reporting standards as applicable in Pakistan.
+These consolidated financial statements have been prepared in accordance with the accounting and reporting standards as applicable in Pakistan.
 The accounting and reporting standards applicable in Pakistan comprise:

 - International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) as notified under the Companies Act, 2017 and - Provision of and directives issued under the Companies Act, 2017.